|October Moyish Frenzy - 16 October 2010

 An hour till the ferry

 Shaggy-haired Junior dodged a bullet, what with Jimmy the Brodick Barber being shut on Saturdays.
 So instead of a a much needed clipping, he and my OH popped off to purchase bespoke chocolates and play crazy golf.
 I checked my map and decided on Moyish.
-I had last been up to the Moyish stone more than half my lifetime ago, as a teenager on a camping holiday with my then girlfriend.
-Funny how things change, she dumped me in 1981 for her karate instructor and now lives in Australia.
+I had last been up to the Moyish stone more than half my lifetime ago, as a teenager on a camping holiday.
 I'm still coming to Arran...

 I had time for a quick scoot up the road beside the Co-op and turn right, then first left.
 Time was not on my side, the hot October sun beat down on me and I regretted wearing my fleece and jacket.
 I found myself puffing and panting my way up the street in a small housing estate.
 A children's play area lay ahead which hadn't been there thirty years ago, I climbed over the fence at the back, turned right through a hedge, crossed a deep, steep sided stream, over a barbed wire fence and through a gorse hedge.